 During the school year there may be times when school bus transportation is cancelled due to inclement weather or poor driving conditions, but schools will remain open.

-The following media outlets are contacted in the early morning to ask that they broadcast and/or post bus cancellation information:
+All major Winnipeg media outlets are contacted in the early morning and are asked that they broadcast and/or post bus cancellation information.

 Severe weather conditions and poor roads may extend the running time of some buses, resulting in late arrival and departure.